MaCFP/macfp-db/Fire_Growth/UMD_SBI/Computational_Results/2023/DBI/README.md

 #### Computational domain discretization (flow solver)

-Domain: 2 m by 2 m by 2.8 m (includes hood) for 1,2, and 4 cm grids.
+Domain: 2 m by 2 m by 2.8 m (includes hood) for 1 cm ,2.5 cm, and 4 cm grids.
 0.5 cm shrunk the hood and domain to 1 m by 1 m x 1.4 m.

-Cell size: 4 cm, 2 cm, 1 cm, 0.5 cm for UMD props, 2 cm for UMB props with cone heat flux or blowing, 2 and 1 cm for selected other property sets
+Cell size: 2.5 cm, 1 cm for UMD props, 2.5 cm for DBI props.

 Cell type: Cubes